A Spirited Artist

 Raised in Oaxaca, Lila studied briefly at the University of Minnesota before choosing to become a singer of traditional music in Mexico.

-It’s been said that when she was a teenager, Lila began to reject her Indigenous heritage.
-Yet she actually found her voice once she embraced that part of herself.
+It’s been written that when she was a teenager, Lila rejected her Indigenous heritage.
+Once she embraced that part of herself, she found her voice.

-There is something in that story for all of us who are considered outsiders because of who we are or our heritage.
+There is something in that story for all of us.
 To love yourself, you have to love the whole package.
 Then you will see what happens.